-Learning disability is a condition where in individual’s performance in reading, Mathematics or written expression is substantially below the expected age, schooling and level of intelligence.
+Learning disability is a condition wherein an individual’s performance in reading, mathematics or written expression is substantially below the expected age, schooling and level of intelligence.

 The term ‘Specific learning disability’ means a condition in one or more of the basic psychological processes involved in the process of learning.
 These processes are

 It can also be a combination of the above.
 The term Learning disability does not include children who have learning problems, which are primarily the result of visual, hearing or motor handicaps, mental retardation, emotional disturbance, or of environmental, cultural or economic disadvantages.

 The deficits in any of the above-mentioned processes are manifested as difficulty in learning to develop.

 (c) Arithmetic â€“ DYSCALCULIA